echo2echo/hosts.deny/README.md

       $ wc -l /etc/hosts.deny

 That's it.
 No need to restart network as /etc/hosts.deny and /etc/hosts.allow file are active on being populated.
-This script is useful in combination with firewalls and give more control over ssh traffic, though not httpd and smtpd services for example.
+This script is useful in combination with firewalls and give more control over ssh traffic, though not httpd and smtpd services for example as they d not use TCP Wrappers.
 It is recommended to use firewalls in combnation with /etc/hosts.deny & /etc/hosts.allow files.

+Be careful out there!